canonical/charmed-5g/docs/how-to/deploy_the_sdcore_user_plane.md

-# Deploy the SD-CORE UPF
+# Deploy the SD-CORE User Plane

-This guide explains how to deploy the SD-CORE UPF charmed operator as a standalone network function on Kubernetes.
+This guide explains how to deploy the SD-CORE User Plane charm bundle.

 ## Requirements